Rationalist community: History

 LessWrong was originally founded in 2009, although the community had previously existed on various blogs on the Internet, including Overcoming Bias (founded in 2006).
 Slate Star Codex was launched in 2013, and its successor blog Astral Codex Ten was launched on January 21, 2021.

 Eliezer Yudkowsky created LessWrong and is regarded as a major figure within the movement.
+He expressed many of his views in a series of blog posts written between 2006 and 2009 called the Sequences, and collected in ebook format as a series of books known as Rationality: from AI to Zombies.
 He has also published the Harry Potter fanfiction called Harry Potter and the Methods of Rationality from 2010 to 2015, which led people towards LessWrong and the rationalist community.
 Harry Potter and the Methods of Rationality was a highly popular fanfiction and is well-regarded within the rationalist community.
 Yudkowsky has used the work to solicit donations for the Center for Applied Rationality, which teaches courses based on it, and a 2013 LessWrong survey revealed a quarter of its users had found the site due to the fanfiction.

 In the 2010s, the rationalist community emerged as a major force in Silicon Valley.
 Silicon Valley founders such as Elon Musk, Peter Thiel, Vitalik Buterin, Dustin Moskovitz, and Jaan Tallinn have donated to rationalist-associated institutions or otherwise supported rationalist figures.
 The movement has directed hundreds of millions of dollars towards companies, research labs, and think tanks aligned with its objectives, and was influential in the abortive removal of Sam Altman from OpenAI.

 Bay Area organizations associated with the rationalist community include the Center for Applied Rationality, which teaches the techniques of rationality espoused by rationalists, and the Machine Intelligence Research Institute, which conducts research on AI safety.